Glaucoma in the African American and Hispanic Communities: What We Know in 2023

 Why are African Americans more likely to be diagnosed with glaucoma at a more advanced stage of disease and lose vision caused by open-angle glaucoma compared to non-Hispanic whites?
 The reasons are unclear, but social determinants of health and health disparities may contribute.

 Social determinants of health are the conditions where people are born, live, work, and age that impact their health risks and outcomes.
 Research has shown that different socioeconomic groups and/or racial/ethnic groups do not receive the same level of medical care.
 For example, in a study of patients with Medicaid or commercial insurance, the researchers found that Medicaid patients were much less likely to receive common glaucoma tests compared to patients with commercial insurance.

 Furthermore, disparities in testing were observed across all racial/ethnic groups but was worse for African American patients.
 This is particularly concerning since African Americans are more likely to go blind from glaucoma than white patients.

 Overall, in the African American population, open-angle glaucoma is more common, more difficult to treat, and more severe at the time of diagnosis, which results in more blindness.

-In another recent study6, it was estimated that of the more than 2.7 million people with open-angle glaucoma in the United States, the highest number are people aged 70 to 79 years, women, and non-Hispanic whites.
-However, by 2050, they estimated that more than 7.3 million people will have open-angle glaucoma, with the highest number still among people ages 70 to 79 years and women, but there will be a shift to Hispanics.
-Notably, they predict that the largest demographic group with glaucoma will be Hispanic men.
+Another recent study6 estimated that the majority of the more than 2.7 million people with open-angle glaucoma in the U.S. are people aged 70 to 79 years, women, and non-Hispanic whites.
+However, by 2050, researchers estimate that more than 7.3 million people will have open-angle glaucoma, with the highest number still among people ages 70 to 79 years and women, but there will be a shift to Hispanics.
+Notably, this study predicted that the largest demographic group with glaucoma will be Hispanic men.